If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 Eighteen years ago, I married Monica, who has Type 1 Diabetes.

 We started to think about having kids.
-She knew she needed to get her blood sugars under control to minimise the long list of dire complications of pregnancy with high blood sugars.
+But she knew she needed to get her blood sugars under control to minimise the long list of dire complications of pregnancy with high blood sugars.

 She has lived with Type 1 Diabetes since she was ten years of age.
 But sadly, no endocrinologist or diabetes educator had ever been able to tell her what to eat or how to manage her insulin dosing to help her gain control of her diabetes.